 If you are planning on allowing your Ivy to grow vertically, like up a wall or trellis, then be sure to plant the Ivy as close to the base of the trellis or wall as possible.

-- Spider Mites---Spider mites are difficult to see, but you will know they’re there if your Ivy has a very fine webbing over it.
+Ivy can also attract certain pests, some of which are easy to get rid of and some that are not.
+Spider mites, for instance, are difficult to see, but you will know they’re there if your Ivy has a very fine webbing over it.
 The leaves may appear dusty looking.
 They’re easy to get rid of by using a solution of soapy water to dip the leaves into.